jessepav/lacygoill-wiki-backup/zathura/zathura.md

     $ aunpack glib-2.56.1.tar.xz

     $ ./configure
-    configure: error: Package requirements (libffi >= 3.0.0) were not met:~
+    configure: error: Package requirements (libffi >= 3.0.0) were not met:˜

-    No package 'libffi' found~
+    No package 'libffi' found˜

-    Consider adjusting the PKG_CONFIG_PATH environment variable if you~ installed software in a non-standard prefix.~
+    Consider adjusting the PKG_CONFIG_PATH environment variable if you˜ installed software in a non-standard prefix.˜

-    Alternatively, you may set the environment variables LIBFFI_CFLAGS~ and LIBFFI_LIBS to avoid the need to call pkg-config.~ See the pkg-config man page for more details.~
+    Alternatively, you may set the environment variables LIBFFI_CFLAGS˜ and LIBFFI_LIBS to avoid the need to call pkg-config.˜ See the pkg-config man page for more details.˜

 ---

     $ sudo aptitude install libffi-dev

     $ ./configure
-    configure: error: *** Could not find libmount~
+    configure: error: *** Could not find libmount˜

     $ sudo aptitude install libmount-dev
     $ ./configure